Register for Credential Assembly Service (CAS, LSAC)

 Take the Law School Admission Test (LSAT)

 All applicants must take the Law School Admission Test (LSAT) administered by LSAC no later than February of the year for which they are applying.
-Please keep in mind that it takes roughly three weeks for the LSAC to issue test results and roughly another three to four weeks for the CAS report (with the LSAT test score) to arrive at the College of Law after it has been requested.
+Please keep in mind that it takes roughly three weeks for LSAC to issue test results and roughly another three to four weeks for the CAS report (with the LSAT test score) to arrive at the College of Law after it has been requested.

 Submit Letters of Recommendation

 The College of Law requires applicants to submit at least two letters of recommendation.
 Recommendations from professors or others who can comment on your critical thinking, writing skills, and potential for success in law school are particularly welcome.
-The College participates in the letter of recommendation service offered by the LSAC as part of the CAS subscription.
+The College participates in the letter of recommendation service offered by LSAC as part of the CAS subscription.